netdata/learn/docs/cloud/faq.md

 A node can belong to multiple War Rooms.

 First, switch to the War Room you want to move the node to.
-Click on the name of the War Room in the top navigation, then **Add Nodes**.
-Click the checkbox next to the node in question, then click **+ Add** at the top of the panel.
+Click on the name of the War Room in the top bar, then **Add Nodes**.
+Click the checkbox next to the node in question, then click **+ Add** at the top of the modal.

 Next, switch back to the War Room original War Room and [remove the node](#how-do-i-remove-a-node-from-a-war-room).